top of page

 Mrs Eva and Dr Timothy Pascoe AM

-Auditions are held via video application, and a judging panel chooses up to six finalists to perform at the Finalists' Concert at Bowral Memorial Hall in November.
-All chosen finalists receive a Timothy Pascoe Encouragement Award, and one finalist is announced as the Eva Pascoe Award winner.
+Auditions are held via video application in October.
+A judging panel of three skilled musicians will choose up to six finalists to perform at the Finalists' Concert at Bowral Memorial Hall in November.

 2025 Eva Pascoe Award Winner